Close Button

 The terms of reference are as follows –

-1. To assess, in the first stage of selection, applications from organisations and to make recommendations to the Steering Group;
+1. To assess applications from organisations and to make recommendations to the Steering Group;

-2. to assess, in the second stage of selection, the service proposals from organisations passing the first stage of selection and to make recommendations on formation of Care Teams to the Steering Group;
+2. to assess the service proposals from organisations passing the selection and to make recommendations on formation of Care Teams to the Steering Group;

 3. to coordinate matters in relation to the operation of Care Teams at the district level; and